 For the two-year scholarship program, applications from current sophomores, or juniors enrolled in five-year programs of study, must be received by March.
 Those chosen by a central selection committee attend a six-week course of instruction at the Naval Science Institute (NSI) at Newport, Rhode Island, during the summer prior to their junior year.
 Successful completion of NSI instruction qualifies these students for enrollment in the advanced courses in the NROTC program.
 All scholarship students are appointed as midshipmen, USNR-R, and upon graduation are commissioned as officers in the Navy or Marine Corps Reserve, after which they serve on active duty for a minimum of four years.

 Each year, men and women are accepted for four- and two-year non-scholarship college programs.
 Applications for the two-year program are accepted from current sophomores in community colleges or four-year colleges and must be received prior to March of their sophomore year (or third year, if in a five-year program).

-Those students selected for the two-year program attend a six-week course of instruction at NSI during the summer prior to their junior year.
+Those students selected for the two-year program attend a six-week course of instruction at the Naval Science Institute (NSI) at Newport, Rhode Island, during the summer prior to their junior year.
 Successful completion of NSI instruction qualifies students for enrollment in the advanced course in the NROTC program.
 Students in the NROTC college program pay their own college expenses but receive monthly subsistence pay during their junior and senior years.
 The Navy furnishes all uniforms and textbooks used in naval science courses.